 Some CRMs (such as Nimble) even integrate with your G Suite or Outlook apps, enabling you to work smarter across inboxes, calendars, and more.

-As for managing the CRM software, an assigned system administrator is responsible for adjusting the various settings and distributing access permissions to the team.
+As for managing the Small Business CRM software, an assigned system administrator is responsible for adjusting the various settings and distributing access permissions to the team.
 The majority of modern CRM systems have intuitive admin panels that are easy to use, even for a not-so-tech-savvy person.
 A CRM can also be managed by a representative of the CRM vendor itself on your behalf.